blakeharris3/blackjack/README.md

 - Arranging elements in jQuery, being put in the correct location

 - Finding the random cards value outside of the function.
 (You can't run same function because you'll get another random cards value)

+- Getting Dealer's facedown card to flip automaticlly when User busts